nirbenz/nirbenz.github.io/index.md

 Welcome.
 I'm Nir Ben-Zvi, a *deep learning consultant* from Tel-Aviv, Israel, with a decade-long track record in research and management.

-My passion lies in deep learning challenges, especially those involving images.
+My passion lies in deep learning challenges, especially those involving images and text .
 Before consulting, I built ML-based products both as an individual contributor and as a research manager.
 I am a full-stack researcher with an M.Sc in Computer Science from the Hebrew University, and I love writing code.

 I've partnered with some of the top companies of my field, including [Deci](https://www.deci.ai/),